simplebytes-com/whois-parser/README.md

+Last updated: 2025-10-30

 # WHOIS Parser for ccTLDs

-A comprehensive, battle-tested WHOIS parser with support for 169 country-code TLDs (ccTLDs).
+A comprehensive, battle-tested WHOIS parser with support for 169 country-code TLDs (ccTLDs) and 1,260+ TLDs total.
 Built for [DomainDetails.com](https://domaindetails.com) by Simple Bytes LLC.

+## WHOIS Server Dictionary

+This repository includes `whois_dict.json` with WHOIS servers for **1,260+ TLDs** (updated from IANA Root Zone Database).

 ## Overview